Positano

 Getting around Positano on foot is easy and convenient.
 Alternatively, you can use a moped or the village’s bus lines, which are also connected to its historic center.

-Good-to-know: as Positano is a cliffside village with lots of steep alleys and steps, moving around with a stroller or wheelchair is challenging.
+Good to know: as Positano is a cliffside village with lots of steep alleys and steps, moving around with a stroller or wheelchair is challenging.

 Getting around Positano by car